parkmandpl/wp-basics/modules/plan/_posts/2000-01-04-planning-content.md

 List the information or content you want your website to display.

 Here are a few examples:
-- Services or products you offer
+- Services or products offered
-- Your mission/vision/values
+- Mission/vision/values
 - Bio/history
 - Business hours
 - Contact information